“Google’s Chromecast Ultra is a slick and simple way to serve up tons of 4K Ultra HD content in glistening HDR.”

 Once we connected to Ethernet (again, this requirement will vary depending on your router), the Chromecast Ultra showed its mettle, loading 4K content in a matter of seconds, and adjusting to full resolution just as quickly.
 We enjoyed diving through all the 4K content we could handle on Netflix, including Marco Polo and House of Cards, which stood out as the best examples of narrative-driven 4K content.

 Google’s Chromecast Ultra is a slick and simple way to serve up 4K Ultra HD content.
 The Ultra will likely be most beneficial to users with older or cheaper 4K TVs that don’t include many streaming apps, especially those without Google’s growing suite of content, including Google Play movies.
 Though it’s more expensive than the HD Chromecast, the Ultra’s inclusion of 4K support, along with HDR10 and Dolby Vision, should allow it to continue to increase its value as 4K streaming expands.

 With dual band Wi-Fi, Ethernet connection, and all the latest 4K and HDR formats on board, the Ultra is still relevant in 2019, and it remains ready to grow with you and your choice of higher-quality 4K Ultra HD TVs for years.

 The native apps loaded right into your 4K Ultra HD TV may be the Chromecast Ultra’s biggest competition right now.
-For third-party streaming devices, alternatives include the $100 Roku Premiere+ (it only supports HDR10, but so do most streaming services), as well as the $130 Roku Ultra, which adds features like an Optical digital audio output for outboard audio connection, and a remote control with a finder function.
-Both Roku devices also feature a more traditional interface, and better cross platform search than the Ultra, though their HDR capability is limited to HDR10.
+For third-party streaming devices, alternatives include the $60 Roku Streaming Stick+ and Premiere+ (both of which support Amazon Prime Video) and the $100 Roku Ultra, which adds features like an Optical digital audio output for outboard audio connection, and a remote control with a finder function.
+Both Roku devices also feature a more traditional interface and better cross platform search than the Ultra, though their HDR capability is limited to HDR10.
 The $70 Amazon Fire TV Stick 4K is also a solid option, offering 4K resolution and both HDR10 and Dolby Vision support.